weinatalie/weinatalie/README.md

 ⭐️

 Hello!
-I'm a senior studying CS at UC Berkeley.
+I'm studying CS and Digital Media at UC Berkeley.
 Previously, I was a SWE Intern at Stripe.

 Feel free to reach out: [nataliewei@berkeley.edu](mailto:nataliewei@berkeley.edu).